jana388/Learning-journal/README.md

 ## 2024-11-26

-I have reorganised my tutorials and the way I will do them.
-Since they have to be separated from each other and independent, I have erased all the information it contained about my project.
-I have divided my tutorials on Player movement, Ai movement led by a ball, Score goal system and UI system.
-I also realised that this will make my
+During our stand up meeting, I have realised that the tutorials are supposed to be independent from our prototype game.
+I initially planned to make the tutorials connected in order to build my protoype gmae.
+That is why I have reorganised my tutorials and tried to separate them from my project.
+I started writing my tutorial for Player movement from scratch so it does not have any information linked to my prototype (as it used to have). other than that, I have divided my tutorials into Player movement, Ai movement (following another object), Score goal system and UI system.
+Although explaining the tutorials without my game to rely on might be a bit daunting, it seems like it will be easier to understand the tutorials without having to follow another.